 - learning about the dialogic nature of texts and how they influence each other, via a comparison of Euripides’ classic play, Medea and Faye Weldon’s, The Life and Loves of a She-Devil.

 What skills do you need?

-Students who undertake the study of Literature Units 1 and 2 require well developed reading comprehension skills.
-They need to be independent readers and writers who have the ability to reflect on their interpretations and those of others.
+To undertake the study of Literature Units 1 and 2 you will need to be a highly independent and confident reader.
+You should be able to write at length and have the ability to reflect on your interpretations and those of others.